markleysales/MarkleySales/README.md

     <br>
     <br>
     <a href="https://github.com/markleysales">
-      I am currently working full-time as a software engineer and
+      I am currently working full-time as a backend engineer and
       <br>
       pursuing a bachelor's degree in Software Engineering.
     </a>